coderefinery/github-without-command-line/_episodes/01-intro.md

 ## What we typically like to snapshot

 - Software
+- Scripts
 - Documents
 - Manuscripts
 - Configuration files
 - Website sources
+- Data

 ---

 ## Why are snapshots valuable?

-- If we discover a problem, we can find out when it was introduced.
+- If we discover a problem, we can find out when it was introduced (remember http://heartbleed.com?).
-- We can make sure we refer to the same version of the project.
+- We have the means to refer to a well-defined version of a project.
-- Reproducibility
+- Reproducibility.
 - We can often find out why something was introduced.

 ---